 Quantum Computing Stocks Surge!
-Are Investors Making a Wise Move? - YaNoticias
+Are Investors Making a Wise Move? - YANoticias

 1. **Healthcare**: Quantum computing can accelerate drug discovery by simulating molecular interactions at an unprecedented scale, likely leading to breakthroughs in treatment options.

-2. **Finance**: Financial institutions may leverage quantum algorithms for risk analysis and fraud detection, along with optimizing investment portfolios.
+2. **Finance**: Financial institutions may leverage quantum algorithms for risk analysis and fraud detection, along with optimising investment portfolios.

-3. **Climate Modeling**: Addressing climate change can benefit from quantum computing simulations that provide more accurate predictive models.
+3. **Climate Modelling**: Addressing climate change can benefit from quantum computing simulations that provide more accurate predictive models.

 ### Limitations and Challenges